samlewin/PNN_dissipation/README.md

 ## Training

-To train the PNN described in the paper, run this command:
+To train the PNN described in the paper, run the following command:

 ```train
 python3 train_model.py
 ```

+This will create a file called 'model_modelname.h5' where modelname is the name specified in train_model.py.

 ## Testing